-Gurunanak Jayanti also known as Gurpurab (Sikh Guru Nanak Birthday) will be celebrated on 12th November in 2019.
-More Information on Guru Nanak Jayanti date in 2019.
+Guru Nanak Jayanti also known as Gurpurab (Guru Nanak's Birthday) will be celebrated on 30th November in 2020.
+Explore more on Guru Nanak Jayanti date, celebration and significance.

 Guru Nanak Jayanti - Guru Nanak Jayanti or Gurpurab is one of the most revered day observed by the Sikh community to glorify the tenets of Sikhism.
 Guru Nanak Jayanti commemorates the birth of Guru Nanak, the first Sikh Guru.
 Both in the literal sense and In essence, Gurpurab means ‘festival of the gurus’.
 The historic day is celebrated across the world by devout Sikhs with great fervor and collective spirit and effort, asserting the message of morality, hard work and truth inherent in the preachings of Guru Nanak.
 Owing to the fact that Guru Nanak enlightened the world with his profound teachings, the day is also known as ‘Prakash Utsav’.

 Government of India declared a year of celebration by passing a special resolution in November 2018, for the 550th birth anniversary of Guru Nanak Dev Ji.
 Therefore, celebrations on this year birth anniversary of Guru Nanak Dev ji are special for Sikh community around the world.

 Gurupurab rituals and ceremonies

 A series of ceremonial rituals begin ahead of the actual day celebrations of Guru Nanak Jayanti.
 The first day activities involve Akhand Paath, which refers to a 48-hour uninterrupted reading of the Sikh scripture Guru Granth Sahib two days before Guru Nanak Jayanti at Gurdwaras and even at homes.
 To mark the occasion, Gurudwaras are also decorated with flowers and lights.